wzunker/taktmate/README.md

 Access the live application at: **https://app.taktconnect.com**

 1. **Login**: Authenticate using your Microsoft account via Entra ID
-2. **Upload CSV**: Click "Select CSV File" and choose a CSV file (up to 5MB)
+2. **Upload Files**: Click "Add" and choose CSV, PDF, DOCX, or XLSX files (up to 5MB each)
 3. **Secure Storage**: Files are automatically stored in your private Azure Blob Storage container
-4. **Wait for Processing**: File is uploaded and parsed automatically
+4. **Wait for Processing**: Files are uploaded and parsed automatically based on type
 5. **Start Chatting**: Ask questions about your data using natural language
-6. **Get Insights**: AI responds using only your CSV data with GPT-4.1
+6. **Get Insights**: AI responds using only your document data with GPT-4.1
 7. **Conversation Memory**: All chats are automatically saved with persistent history
 8. **Manage Conversations**: Create new chats, rename, delete, or export conversation history
-9. **File Association**: Each conversation is linked to its specific CSV file for context
+9. **File Association**: Each conversation is linked to its specific file for context
 10. **File Management**: View, download, or delete your uploaded files

 ### Local Development